 Prime Minister Sheikh Hasina declared her government‘s intention to make Bangladesh a middle-income country by 2021 and subsequently to set up in the next five years Vision 2041 for a developed country.
 She also promised to increase per capita income to $1500 from existing $1044 and GDP rate to 10 per cent from existing 6.2 per cent in the next five years, reducing the rate of poverty at 13 per cent from the existing 26 per cent by 2021.

 All these are encouraging development towards achieving the status of middle-income countries by 2021.
-But the rancorous politics is the main barrier, which has already destroyed the economy which was throbbing with life only three years back.
+But the rancorous politics is the main barrier, which has already destroyed the economy which was throbbing with life only two years back.
 We may have to look to other countries around us to find an increasing trend of interplay between politics and economics.
 The economics of a country can never be right if its politics goes wrong.
-A developing nation like us cannot afford to aggravate its economy because of petty political disagreements.
+Such is the case with Bangladesh.
+A developing nation like us cannot afford to aggravate it economy because of petty political disagreements.
 So, for the greater interest of the nation, its economy should be de-linked from politics to achieve eight per cent growth target.